nerfstudio-project/nerfstudio/docs/index.rst

 All-in-one repository for state-of-the-art NeRFs.

 nerfstudio provides a simple API that allows for a seamless and simplified end-to-end process of creating, training, and testing NeRFs.
-The library supports a more interpretable implementation of NeRFs by modularizing each component.
+The library supports a **more interpretable implementation of NeRFs by modularizing each component.**
 With more modular NeRFs, not only does your code become far more user-friendly, but using this framework also makes it easier for the community to build upon your implementation.

 It's as simple as plug and play with nerfstudio!

+Ontop of our API, we are commited to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
+As researchers, we know just how hard it is to get onboarded with this next-gen technology.
+So we're here to help with tutorials, documentation, and more!

-If you have further questions or want a feature that is not yet supported, please do not hesitate to reach out to the Plenoptix team.
+Finally, have feature requests?
+Want to add your brand-spankin'-new NeRF model?
+Have a new dataset? **We welcome any and all contributions!** Please do not hesitate to reach out to the Nerf Studio team with any questions.

+We hope Nerf Studio enables you to build faster 🔨 learn together 📚 and contribute to our NeRF community 💖.

 |